Kruptein/planarally-docs/docs/dm/assets.md

 Tokens are also effected by lighting.
 Check the [lighting and vision](/docs/dm/light-shadows/) document for more information on how lighting works in relation to tokens.

+When a user-controlled token becomes incapacitated, one can disable this option.
+This will ensure the controlling player no longer accesses the shape's vision.

 ### Is invisible

 Selecting this option turns the shape invisible to all players, except those with vision or edit access to the shape.